-The Department of Veterans Affairs has approved Southlake, Texas and all locations in California to educate veterans in various degree programs.
-Please contact the Financial Aid Coordinator, Kristey Simmons at 817-722-1730 or email financialaid@tku.edu for further information and before acceptance.
+The King's University has been approved to offer veteran's educational benefits for any program listed in the catalog.
+Please contact the VA Coordinator at 817-722-1730 or email financialservices@tku.edu for further information and before acceptance.
 Forms are available at www.va.gov.

-Students are required to visit with the VA Coordinator before dropping, adding, withdrawing courses or changing programs as this may impact your VA eligibility.
+Students are required to visit with the VA Coordinator before dropping, adding, withdrawing courses, or changing programs as this may impact their VA eligibility.